 - 2 teaspoons toasted sesame oil (optional)

-- 2 pinches each of whatever pleases you: ground turmeric, cumin, coriander, fenugreek, cardamom, and ginger (all optional)
+- 2 pinches each of whatever pleases you: ground turmeric, cumin, coriander, fenugreek, cardamom, and ginger

 - In a small bowl or blender, stir together the coconut milk, salt, vinegar, lemon or lime juice and sweetener.